Vespertili0/HostGuestAPR/README.md

 | _analysis.py_ | executes the free-energy calculation for the guest binding in the host based on the collected MD trajectories |

 ### Usage
-Below is a typical workflow using the scripts in `src/bcdmd` for β-CD host–guest APR simulations.
+Below is a typical workflow using the scripts in `src/bcdmd` for β-CD host–guest APR simulations using the General AMBER Force Field (GAFF).
+Alternatively, GLYCAM_06j-1 is also implemented by using _Glycam_ as keyword instead.
+In this case, the β-CD in the _complex.pdb_ has to be written in the glycam-specific format.
 Each step can be run independently, allowing flexible and modular execution.

 #### 1. Build the Host–Guest System